zbryikt/bakamo/module/base/core/README.md

  - an object.
 In this case, it should be an object with following fields:
    - `manager`: a `@plotdb/block` block manager.
 Optional, it will replace the default manager if provided.
+   - `auth`: an object to customize auth behavior, with following fields:
+     - `authpanel`: block id of the authpanel to use.
+   - `locales`: i18n resource objects for core modules translation (such as navtop )
  - a function.
 In this case, it will be called with `core` context and should return an object defined above.

 `servebase.config` should always be called only once and before any possible core initialization to prevent inconsistent behavior.